bogdan-dumitrescu/FrexDuino/README.md

 - **Works**: wheel position, force feedback, and 8 wheel buttons.
 - **Doesn't**: H-shifter, sequential shifter, hand brake, pedals, LED.

 I own the simplest Frex wheel, with only 8 buttons on the wheel adapter (including the 2 paddle shifters).
-And I have no other shifters or pedals connected to my Frex wheel controller.
-So far I only implemented the Frex SimWHEEL connections I could test with my own wheel:
+And I've got no other shifters or pedals connected to my Frex wheel controller.
+So far I have only implemented the Frex SimWHEEL connections I could test with my own wheel:

  - optical encoder to keep track of the position
  - DC motor +/- to send the actual FFB signal